thlorenz/thlorenz.com-blog/if-error-abort/post.md

 {{ meta: created }}
 {{ meta: tags }}

-Especially when working with serverside javascript, there are a log of cases where we need to perform a set of tasks, each asynchronously and call back with a result when all are done.
+Especially when working with serverside javascript, there are a lot of cases where we need to perform a set of asynchronous tasks, and call back with a result when all are done.

 Lets take the example of filtering files from multiple entries.